 This recipe trades the refined carbs that usually dominate stuffing for healthier grains like wild rice and bulgur, and the pecans provide some healthy fat and protein to prevent overeating other dishes.

-Green bean casserole is one of the worst caloric offenders at any holiday feast.
-So, instead of smothering the crispy, vitamin-rich veggies with cream of mushroom soup, add immune-boosting garlic, lemon, and sea salt.
-This is also one of the easiest side dishes you’ll ever make.
+Green bean casserole is one of the highest-calorie side dishes at any holiday feast.
+Instead of smothering the crispy, vitamin-rich veggies with cream of mushroom soup, add immune-boosting garlic, lemon, and sea salt.